padster/pyNeuroTrace/pyneurotrace/pyneurotrace/README.md

 * Path to save the file to
 * Arguments passed through to matplotlib (e.g. vmin/vmax intensity bounds)

+Note: Stimuli are all of 2D arrays of the form (S, 2), where each row is a stimulus, and the two entries are the start and end sample.
+By default, our custom stim protocol colours are used, but for normal stim timings that supports any number of stim, you can pass `hybridStimColours=False`.

 &nbsp;

 ![Line plot](https://padster.github.io/pyNeuroTrace/img/pyntLines.png)